 You want to make sure your dog is up to date on vaccines prior to them becoming pregnant to ensure the puppies have protection against parvovirus and other infectious diseases.
 This is a helpful guide for dog vaccinations in the first few years of life.
 “Once your dog is pregnant she should NOT be vaccinated as it could harm the puppies,” says Dr. Brooks.
 This is why they should be vaccinated before becoming pregnant.

 And remember about physical activity.
-Exercise is important!
+Exercise for your pregnant dog is important!
 “Frequent walks and light exercises will help your dog stay in shape and give birth to her puppies easier,” says Dr. Sievert.